 The Technology Needs Assessments methodology is a mature process which has evolved over the 15 years that it has been used in developing countries.
 Thanks to the information they provide about the potential, ability, and scale of climate change technologies, Technology Needs Assessments can play a unique role in the implementation of Nationally Determined Contributions.
 Actions identified in the Technology Action Plans highlight what needs to be done to activate robust market systems and enabling conditions for technology diffusion and uptake.
 These actions can in turn strengthen longer-term strategies elaborated in Nationally Determined Contributions and National Adaptation Plans and potentially raise ambitions by making means of implementation more concrete.

 The Technology Needs Assessments Project supported 36 countries between 2009 and 2013, and 26 countries between 2014 and 2018.
-In 2018, 23 additional countries, including mainly Least Developed Countries and Small Island Developing States, have joined the project.
+In 2018, 23 additional countries, including mainly Least Developed Countries and Small Island Developing States, joined the project.
+In 2020, 17 new Least Developed countries and Small Island Developing States joined the project.

 For the implementation of the project, UNEP DTU Partnership works with regional centers in each of the regions (Latin America & Caribbean, Africa, Eastern Europe, and Asia) to support countries during the Technology Needs Assessment process and to create a greater awareness about technology needs of the countries at the regional level.
 The regional centers, in close collaboration with UNEP DTU Partnership, are instrumental in providing technical support to the national Technology Needs Assessment teams.